tanico-rikudo/CredibilityCheckCrawler/README.md

 # CredibilityCheckCrawler
-Python and Javascript based Crawler
+Python and Javascript based Crawler used my master  thesis

 ## Caution
-- This readme is not reviewed by someone and I typed it asap despite I'm not good at english
+- This readme is not reviewed by someone and I typed it hurriedly.
+Please pardon me for the crude readme

-## these files is used for my master thesis
+## These project is used for my master thesis

-## ** I forgot functions in this crawer  **
+- It is just copy of experiment codes
-- So if you happen to any problems, I cannot help and support you.
+- I cannot help and support you whenever you encount any problems,
-- Pls use these scripts at your own risk.
+- Please use these scripts at your own risk.

-## this crawer needs some meta files
+## This crawler needs some meta files
+- It needs files for..
+  - How judging credibility of webpages
+  - Whether visiting webpages
-- It needs files for judging credibility of webpage, deciding webpages to visit, avoiding to visit well-known webpages( ex. sns, google search result etc. ) and webpages reported that ”Don't access my pages” from administrator in past projects.
+    - Avoid to visit well-known webpages( ex. sns, google search result etc. )
+    - Prohibit to visit webpages are reported that ”Don't access my pages” from administrator in past projects  or through robots.txt.
-- So if you want to crawl and judge webpages preciously pls update meta file.
-Applying new meta files and rules are greatly appreiated
+- If you want to crawl and judge webpages preciously, please update meta files.
-- Some files and directories is uploaded.
-But all of them is compressed.
-In addition, even if you un-zip them, Some files is empty.
-For ex, *.pre.
+  - Applying new meta files and rules are greatly appreciated
+- Sorry, some of files, especially DATA file like "*.zip, *.pre" couldn't be upload github.
+  - Nevertheless, I left molds of files.
+They don't have any contents.
+They  are empty.
-	- So you should read master function to put meta files in right way:D
+- Please read master functions to put meta files in right way:D